Frequently Asked Questions

 When will construction begin?

-If an Interbasin Transfer (IBT) certificate is issued, Union County and the Town of Norwood will continue additional permitting and design efforts.
+Union County and the Town of Norwood will continue additional permitting and design efforts throughout 2018.
 Construction is anticipated to begin in early 2019.

 How long will the project last?